Counting cliques without generalized theta graphs: Forbidding generalized theta graphs

 The following lemma will be used in the proof of \cref{thm:jun2}.

 \begin{lemma} Let $\chi$ be an edge coloring of a complete bipartite graph $G=K_{k^3,k^3}$, then there exists a rainbow star $K_{1,k}$ or a monochromatic matching of size $k+1$ in $G$. \end{lemma}

-\begin{proof} Let $A\cup B$ be the two partitions of $V(G)$.
+\begin{proof} Let $A\cup B$ be the two partition classes of $V(G)$.
 Suppose there are no vertices in $A$ as the center of a rainbow $K_{1,k}$.
 We will show that either there exists a monochromatic $(k+1)$-matching, or a rainbow $K_{1,k}$ with a vertex in $B$ as its center.
 Since each vertex in $A$ is associated with at most $k-1$ colors, for each vertex $v$ in $A$, there exists a monochromatic star $K_{1,k^2}$ centered at $v$.
 Remove all edges except those in these monochromatic stars $K_{1,k^2}$.

 Assume that there is no monochromatic $(k+1)$-matching.
 That is, each color appears in at most $k$ monochromatic $K_{1,k^2}$.
 Otherwise, we can recursively find a monochromatic $(k+1)$-matching.
-Hence, by Pigeonhole, there are at least $k^2$ colors appear in these monochromatic $K_{1,k^2}$.
-For each color, we keep only one monochromatic $K_{1,k^2}$, and denoted by $G'$ the resulting graph.
+Hence, by the pigeonhole principle, there are at least $k^2$ colors appear among these monochromatic $K_{1,k^2}$.
+For each color, we keep only one monochromatic $K_{1,k^2}$, and denote the resulting graph by $G'$.
 As a result, any vertex in $B$ receives edges of distinct colors.
 Then there are $k^4$ edges in $G'$.
-By Pigeonhole again, there is a rainbow $K_{1,k}$ with a center in $B$. \end{proof}
+By the pigeonhole principle again, there is a rainbow $K_{1,k}$ with a center in $B$. \end{proof}